Schuch666/TEMPO_Training/README.md

 ## 1. Opening and visualizating TEMPO data

 There is a example of download script (`download_hchoc_2024-07-01.sh`) and pre-processing script (`aggregate_TEMPO.R`) that can be used as reference.
-The download script can be obtained in TEMPO download site (https://search.earthdata.nasa.gov/search?fi=TEMPO&fl=3%2B-%2BGridded%2BObservations) and will ask the user credencials and `aggregate_TEMPO.R` read data and agregate in hourly data and the follogins session need to be changed to the correct folder, name of the variables and time period to be processed.
+The download script can be obtained in TEMPO download site (https://search.earthdata.nasa.gov/search?fi=TEMPO&fl=3%2B-%2BGridded%2BObservations) and will ask the user credencials (create an account in https://urs.earthdata.nasa.gov/users/new ) and `aggregate_TEMPO.R` read data and agregate in hourly data and the follogins session need to be changed to the correct folder, name of the variables and time period to be processed.

 ```r # set forlders
 input        <- 'G:/TEMPO/DATA/'                # folder with all input data